faizmokhtar/faizmokhtar.com/content/posts/on-writing-tests.md

 ## 4. Enable Code Coverage
 Try to enable the code coverage feature available on your IDE.
 I find it somewhat motivating to see the code coverage percentage increase from 0%, 5%, 18.5%...well you get my gist.
-Motivation is good in this case and you really need it.
+Motivation is good and you really need it in this case.
 Hopefully, as you progress the code will naturally becomes easier to test and more modular.

 Good luck. 🐛